rmit-ir/GRAG-LiveRAG/memory-bank/techContext.md

 5. Optimize for both relevance and faithfulness in RAG responses
 6. Provide comprehensive evaluation tools for RAG performance

+## Technical Preferences

+- Use tsv instead of csv for data storage

 ## Reference Notebooks

 The following notebooks provide examples and documentation for using key services: